cettia/cettia.github.io/guides/cettia-tutorial.md

 As we decided to use the console, you can type and run code snippets, e.g.: `socket.send("echo", {text: "I'm a text", binary: new TextEncoder().encode("I'm a binary")}).send("echo", "It's also chainable")` and watch results on the fly.
 Try it on your console.

 As the example suggests, event data can be basically anything as long as it is serializable, regardless of whether data is binary or text.
-If at least one of the properties of the event data is `byte[]` or `ByteBuffer` in the server, `Buffer` in Node or `ArrayBuffer` in browser, the event data is treated as binary and MessagePack format is used instead of JSON format.
+If at least one of the properties of the event data is `byte[]` or `ByteBuffer` in the server, `Buffer` in Node or `ArrayBuffer` in the browser, the event data is treated as binary and MessagePack format is used instead of JSON format.
 In short, you can exchange event data, including binary data, with no issue.

-### Broadcasting events
+### Broadcasting Events

 To send an event to multiple sockets, you could create a Set, add a socket to the set and send events iterating over the set.
 It should work, but socket is stateful and not serializable, which means that the caller should always check whether this socket is available each time; it's not possible to handle this socket on the other side of the wire.
 Cettia resolved these issues in a functional way.